 Finally, by spending a lot of time by myself – and especially because I’m a woman -, I am less “threatening” and it makes me easier to approach.
 Because of that, other travelers and even locals might extend an invitation, for a meal or an activity, more easily.
 In the end, I might leave and come back alone, but I’m definitely not lonely on the road, on the contrary!

 The Fear Factor

-As I was writing this post, I tried to remember all the questions and comments I heard from people I have met when I brought up my solo trips.
+As I was writing this post, I tried to remember all the questions and comments I heard when I brought up my solo trips.
 The most common is probably “Aren’t you scared?” (or the variant “Is it really safe?”).
 Obviously, there are places that are not ideal for a female traveling alone.
-I think the essential part of travel safety remains in the way we travel, in how we are – or not – truly exposed to danger.
+I think the essential part of travel safety remains in the way we travel.
+In how we are – or not – truly exposed to danger.
 Is a country’s criminality really directed towards tourists or are the crimes mostly committed against locals…?

 I have safely traveled to El Salvador, a country that has the second-highest intentional homicide rate in the world.
 I have been to Guatemala, also part of the top 10.
 Still convinced that I was safe there and that I could safely return to both countries.
 Why?
 Because crimes are mostly committed by locals, against locals.
 On the other hand, I feel Pakistan wouldn’t be a safe travel option for me at the moment… Yet Pakistan’s murder rate is similar to Argentina, a country that doesn’t exactly come to mind when you think of unsafe places!

 It’s true that it can be unsafe to walk alone in the streets of a foreign city at night;

 but it’s crucial to keep in mind that… it’s also potentially unsafe to do that in the town where you live !

 It’s also essential to differentiate fear and real, actual danger.